 The application of sales tax on shipping and handling fees can vary.
 Here’s a general guideline:- Taxable Items Delivery: The shipping charges are usually taxable when linked to the delivery of taxable goods.

 - Separately Stated & Optional Charges: If shipping and handling fees are optional and listed individually on the invoice, they are typically exempt from sales tax, even if the shipped item is taxable.
+In states like New York, Texas, and Pennsylvania, if the item being sold is taxable, the shipping and handling charges are almost always taxable, even if they are listed individually and are optional.
+In California, separately stated delivery charges are often exempt, but only under very specific conditions regarding how the delivery is handled.

 - Non-Taxable Items Delivery: Shipping charges associated with non-taxable items are generally not subject to sales tax.